MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 2. As it takes a few minutes for the plug-in to fully instantiate and up to 30 minutes for a WSL2 instance to onboard itself, short-lived WSL container instances might result in the WSL2 instance not showing up in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
 Once a (any) distribution has been running long enough (at least 30 minutes), it does show up.

-3. The use of a custom kernel in combination with the plug-in is not supported.
-When you attempt to launch WSL with the plugin installed, you will encounter the error *A fatal error was returned by plugin 'DefenderforEndpointPlug-in'.
+3. The use of a custom kernel in combination with the plug-in isn't supported.
+When you attempt to launch WSL with the plugin installed, you'll encounter the error *A fatal error was returned by plugin 'DefenderforEndpointPlug-in'.
 Error message: 'Custom Kernel/Configuration not supported.'*.

 ## Software prerequisites